-This article was originally published in the July 2009 issue of SPIN, to commemorate the 25th anniversary of Purple Rain.
-In the wake of Prince’s death, we’re revisiting this story here.
+This article was originally published in the July 2009 issue of Spin, to commemorate the 25th anniversary of Purple Rain.

 Dearly Beloved… We are gathered here today to get through this thing called life.
 And 25 years ago, life seemingly revolved around an elfin horndog with a rococo fashion sense, an alpine voice, and a purple motorcycle twice his size.
 Purple Rain is remembered for its music — the soundtrack album produced four Top 40 hits and is a beloved pop masterpiece — but the movie, released on July 27, 1984, remains the nerviest act of Prince’s quixotic career.
 As the Kid, a struggling Minneapolis rocker, he feuds with his alcoholic father, slaps his adoring girlfriend, and seethes with jealousy over his zoot-suited rival.